sharetribe/flex-docs/src/docs/ftw-security/how-to-set-up-csp-for-ftw/index.md

 ---
 title: Content Security Policy
-slug: how-to-set-up-csp-for-ftw
+slug: how-to-set-up-csp-for-template
-updated: 2023-08-02
+updated: 2023-10-24
-category: ftw-security
+category: template-security
 ingress:
   This guide describes how to set up a Content Security Policy when using the Sharetribe Web Template.